 - You get divorced or legally separated, you have your marriage annulled or your domestic partnership ends. - Your spouse/domestic partner or dependent child dies. - Your dependent child becomes eligible or ineligible for coverage (for example, he or she reaches the plan's eligibility age limit). - You get married or acquire a domestic partner. - You have a baby, adopt a child or have a child placed with you for adoption. - You, your spouse/domestic partner or your dependent child experiences a change in employment status that affects eligibility for coverage (for example, a change from part-time to full-time or vice versa, or commencement of or return from an unpaid leave of absence). - You, your spouse/domestic partner or your dependent child experiences a significant change in the cost of coverage.
-This does not apply to the Health Care Spending Account (HCSA) Plan. - Your, your spouse's/domestic partner's or your dependent child's home address changes (outside the network service area).
 This does not apply to the Health Care Spending Account (HCSA) Plan. - You, your spouse/domestic partner or your dependent child qualifies for or loses Medicare or Medicaid coverage. - The plan receives a qualified medical child support order (QMCSO) or other court order, judgment or decree requiring you to enroll a dependent in the plan. - You commence or return from a leave of absence under the Family and Medical Leave Act of 1993 (FMLA). - You qualify for a special enrollment during the year under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).